forseti-security/forseti-security/_docs/howto/inventory-new-data.md

 ---
-title: Collection and Storing New Data in Forseti Inventory
+title: Collecting and Storing New Data in Forseti Inventory
 order: 6
 ---
 #  {{ page.title }}